-Despite boasting almost 400 million users now, LinkedIn is still massively underused as a content marketing platform.
+Despite boasting over 460 million users now, LinkedIn is still massively underused as a content marketing platform.

 While it started out as little more than a convenient recruiting tool, the site has grown into one of the most powerful social media channels on the web, and most marketers have no idea what to do with it.